Law of three stages: Theological

 Monotheism means believing in one God or God in one; attributing all to a single, supreme deity.
 Primitive people believe a single theistic entity is responsible for the existence of the universe.

 Metaphysical

 The Metaphysical stage is an extension of the theological stage.
 It refers to explanation by impersonal abstract concepts.
 People often try to characterize God as an abstract being.
 They believe that an abstract power or force guides and determines events in the world.
 Metaphysical thinking discards belief in a concrete God.
-For example: In Classical Hindu Indian society, the principle of the transmigration of the soul, the conception of rebirth, and notions of pursuant were largely governed by metaphysical uphill.
+For example, in classical Hindu society, concepts such as transmigration and rebirth were explained and governed by metaphysical rather than empirical frameworks.

 Positivism

 The Positivity stage, also known as the scientific stage, refers to scientific explanation based on observation, experiment, and comparison.
 Positive explanations rely upon a distinct method, the scientific method, for their justification.
 Today people attempt to establish cause-and-effect relationships.
 Positivism is a purely intellectual way of looking at the world; as well, it also emphasizes observation and classification of data and facts.
 This is the highest, most evolved behavior according to Comte.